Bristol-SiD-Development/scripts/stdhep-reco-script/README.md

 The shell script is a simple (if ugly) script to automate the SiD Sim-Reco chain.
 Currently it requires all of the input files to be in specific hardcoded directories in my (/afs/cern.ch/user/o/oreardon/) afs home.

-It is set up to run the chain with the pythiaZPolebbbar.stdhep (found here: ftp://ftp-lcd.slac.stanford.edu/lcd/ILC/ZPole/stdhep/pythia/) input file although it can be edited with a simple find and replace.
+It is set up to run the chain with the pythiaZPoleccbar-0-1000.stdhep (found [here](ftp://ftp-lcd.slac.stanford.edu/lcd/ILC/ZPole/stdhep/pythia/)) input file although it can be edited with a simple find and replace.

 The file BB_sid_dbd_vertexing.xml must also be edited to reflect any changes in the input and output files marlin uses for the LCFIplus vertexing.